hessammehr/hessammehr.github.io/CV.md

 <span class="institution-date">Cronin Group, University of Glasgow, UK | 2018–2022</span>
 </div>

-Focal points include (i) the digitisation of synthetic chemistry, leading to [two Science papers]{.link-publication} and commercialisation via a patent that now underpins [a £40M spin-out company, Chemify Ltd]{.link-commercial}; (ii) introducing Bayesian probability as a tool to automate the interpretation of chemistry experiments leading to.
+Focal points include (i) the digitisation of synthetic chemistry, leading to [two](#chempu){.link-publication} [Science papers](#xdl){.link-publication} and commercialisation via a patent that now underpins [a £40M spin-out company, Chemify Ltd]{.link-commercial}; (ii) introducing Bayesian probability as a tool to automate the interpretation of chemistry experiments leading to.

 <div class="position">
 <span class="position-title">Specialist</span>
 <span class="institution-date">Health Canada, Canada | 2017–2018</span>
 </div>

 I devised a system combining signal processing algorithms with probability theory to automate the quantitative analysis of complex forensic drug samples.
-Alongside continued development at Health Canada and nationwide deployment, the underlying technical innovations were [published]{.link-publication} in a special issue of *Mag.
+Alongside continued development at Health Canada and nationwide deployment, the underlying technical innovations were [published](#nmr){.link-publication} in a special issue of *Mag.
 Reson.
 Chem.*

 ## Education